 10.25.5 Selection of BlockAck and BlockAckReq variants

-Replace the content of this subclause with the following:
+Replace the first seven pagagraphs of this subclause with the following:

-The Basic BlockAck and Basic BlockAckReq variants shall be used for all BlockAck and BlockAckReq frames sent where a block ack agreements exists but the agreement is not an HT-immediate agreement and shall not be used otherwise.

-The Multi-TID BlockAck variant shall be used for all BlockAck frames related to an HT-immediate agreement transmitted inside a PSMP sequence and shall not be used otherwise.
+(#22060)The Multi-TID BlockAck variant shall be used for all BlockAck frames related to an HT-immediate agreement transmitted inside a PSMP sequence and shall not be used otherwise.
 For non-HE STAs, the Multi-TID BlockAckReq variant shall be used for all BlockAckReq frames related to an HT-immediate agreement transmitted inside a PSMP sequence and shall not be used otherwise.
 The Multi-TID BlockAckReq variant can be used between HE STAs to solicit a Multi-STA BlockAck frame for Multi-TID A-MPDUs.

 In a DMG BSS, if the Compressed BlockAckReq variant is used related to an HT-immediate agreement, then all of the following BlockAck and BlockAckReq frames transmitted as part of the HT-immediate agreement shall use the Compressed BlockAck and Compressed BlockAckReq variants.